 The Natural Resources Defense Council has released an analysis, which suggests that in 2020 the U.S. could cut 470-700 million tons of carbon pollution – a reduction that would yield as much as $60 billion in environmental and public health benefits.

-For more information, read HEC’s executive director, Jesse Kharbanda’s, statement.
+For more information, read HEC’s former executive director, Jesse Kharbanda’s, statement.